-The Government of Mali provides the public with limited budget information.
+The Government of Malaysia provides the public with limited budget information.

-The Government of Mali is weak in providing the public with opportunities to engage in the budget process.
+The Government of Malaysia is weak in providing the public with opportunities to engage in the budget process.

-Budget oversight by the legislature in Mali is adequate.
+Budget oversight by the legislature in Malaysia is weak.

-Budget oversight by the supreme institution audit in Mali is limited.
+Budget oversight by the supreme audit institution in Malaysia is adequate.

 - Establish credible and effective mechanisms (i.e., public hearings, surveys, focus groups) for capturing a range of public perspectives on budget matters.